OpenPonk/BPMN/docs/validation-rules.md

 ## Sequence Flow
 ### SF01 (Guaranteed)
-A sequence flow must connect to a flow node (activity, gateway, or event) at both ends.
+Sequence Flow must connect to a flow node (activity, gateway, or event) at both ends.

 ### SF02 (Guaranteed)
-A sequence flow may not cross a pool (process) boundary.
+Sequence Flow may not cross a pool (process) boundary.

 ## Message Flow
 ### MF01 (Guaranteed)
-A Message Flow may not connect nodes in the same process (pool).
+Message Flow may not connect nodes in the same process (pool).

 ## All Nodes
 ### AN01 (Error)